razvan9310/barrelfish/README.md

  * Lecture slides
  * Project milestone descriptions
  * Project milestone code handouts

-See the relevant milestone description for detailed instructions on how to use this repository.

 Each week's materials will be put into this repository in a branch named weekN where N is the number of the week.

+See the relevant milestone description (branch weekN, handouts/milestoneX.pdf) for detailed instructions on how to use this repository.